k2view-academy/K2View-Academy/articles/19_Broadway/28_actor_editor.md

 **New Actor Which Inherits from Custom Java Class**

 When creating a new Actor which inherits from custom Java class, do all the steps until the selection of **Parent**.
 Instead, populate the **Class** with your customer Java class name.

-Then define the required input and output arguments.
+Then define the required input and output arguments and run the Actor to debug it.

 ​		![image](images/99_10_editor_3.PNG)